Children / Youth Formation

 9:30am – 10:15am - August through May

-Summer Schedule - While children will have a break from Sunday classes this summer, Natalie, our children's coordinator will host arts & crafts at a table in the Parish Hall after the 10:30am service.
+Summer Schedule - While children will have a break from Sunday classes this summer, Natalie, our children's coordinator, will host arts & crafts at a table in the Parish Hall after the 10:30 am service.

 Children's Choir

-Open to children in grades 1-8.
+Open to children in grades 2-8.

 Children's Choir nurtures young voices in a joyful exploration of faith through music.
 The choir rehearses on Wednesday evenings during the school year and regularly offers selections in worship.
 St. James is affiliated with the Royal School of Church Music and guides choristers through the "Voice for Life" training program focused on vocal health and music literacy.
 By singing together, the children develop as musicians, team members, and liturgical leaders.
-For more information contact Bryan Black, Director of Music, music@stjamesmarietta.com

 Youth Formation